dud3/git-devbliss/test/commands.md

     >>> sh("yes 2> /dev/null | git devbliss release 0.0.0")
     0.0.0
+    make[2]: *** No rule to make target `release'.
+Stop.
+    Warning: Makefile has no target named "release".
     Have these changes been reviewed?
     [enter / ctrl+c to cancel]
     To git@github.com:h-nuschke/workflow_test.git